-Join George Maestri for an in-depth discussion in this video Creating strong lines of action in poses, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Creating strong lines of action in poses, part of Learning Character Animation.

 Line of action is very important to character posing, it helps to keep the character dynamic and it also helps to guide the audience's eyes to specific parts of the scene.
 So let's take a look at a dynamic pose here.
 We've got this character in this pose.
 And if you want to take a look at the line of action, you'll see that it has a very strong, straight line that goes all the way from her shoulder down to the ground.
 And what this does is it basically gives a line along which the eye can come, to focus on the character's face.

 It's also a visual line.
 It gives the character flow, and it gives the character a much more visually appealing look.
 Let's take a look at another pose here.
 And this one here, has a different line of action.
 As you can see here, we've got this line along the back here.
 Plus we have a very straight line here.
 Now, both of these basically flow the eye up to the head.
 And, basically kind of direct the eye up to look at the face of the character.

 And again, it gives a visual flow.
 It gives a much stronger pose to the character.
 Here's another pose.
 And again, this has line of action.
 We have a strong line of action here, out to the hand.
 And then, we also have a line going along the back.
 And again these focuses the audience's eyes towards what's important.
 Now if we want we can take a look at another pose here.
 And this particular pose doesn't really have a strong line of action.

 It's kind of a dull pose here.
 It's very, very vertical, the only line of action is pretty much up and down.
 Now if we want we can certainly push this pose quite a bit.
 So, if we push it forward, then we're going to get this line of action.
 We're going to get a much straighter, line for the hand.
 And we're going to get, more of an arc, along the front of the body.
 As well as, along the back.
 But as we come along to the back here, you're going to notice a little bit of a problem with this foot.